othermod/PSPi-Version-6/README.md

 ![PSPi](https://othermod.com/wp-content/uploads/IMG_8727.jpg)

 This is my passion project that transforms the classic PSP 1000 into a modern handheld using a Raspberry Pi.
-This page documents the combination of hardware and software development.
+This repository contains the hardware designs, firmware, and software needed to build and use the PSPi 6.

-## 🎮 What is PSPi 6?
+## What is the PSPi 6?

-PSPi 6 is a custom circuit board that replaces the mainboard of a PSP 1000, allowing you to use a Raspberry Pi as its brain.
+The PSPi 6 is a custom circuit board that replaces the mainboard of a PSP 1000, allowing you to use a Raspberry Pi as its brain.
 This means you can:

 - Play retro games and emulators
 - Run full Linux distributions and use it as a portable computer
 - Use most software that works on a Raspberry Pi

-## ✨ Key Features
+## Features

 - **Display**: High quality [800x480 LCD](https://othermod.com/product/4-3-800x480-lcd/) with adjustable brightness
 - **Power Management**: Efficient charging, real-time battery monitoring, and power-saving modes